mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-2.md

 I had another friend whose company invested about $80,000 in a product that was lead by a US-based consultancy and outsourced to cheap overseas workers.
-The product failed to work consistently (mainly due to some bizarre architecture choices and unmaintainable programming practices).
+The product failed to work consistently [[(mainly due to some bizarre architecture choices and unmaintainable programming practices) is this relevant to stating your point?]].
 The problem itself was trivial and the incumbent team created a reliable solution in a couple days of work.

 Why We Still Have Local Developers
 ----------------------------------